A lot of promises were made after Sarah Everard’s death, but what has actually changed?

 Following Sarah’s death the Home Office released a Tackling Violence Against Women Strategy which they hailed as a “once in a generation” opportunity to reduce violence against women and girls.

-The Domestic Abuse Bill was updated to include revenge porn and non-fatal strangulation
+The Domestic Abuse Act was updated to include revenge porn and non-fatal strangulation

-Amendments to the Domestic Abuse Bill became law in late April this year.
+Amendments to the Domestic Abuse Bill became law in late April last year.

 The changes involved the criminalisation of the threat to share intimate images and videos, making non-fatal strangulation illegal and banning perpetrators from cross examining their victims in person.